MasterOfBinary/portfolio/onyxtouch/README.md

 An FFT ocean test.

-This project is not compiling at the moment, as it is based on an old version of the gameplay3d library.
+This project may not be compiling at the moment because it is based on an old version of the gameplay3d library.
 I'll update it at some point and add VS2015 projects.